ethanjli/ethanj.li/src/posts/2020/12/open-source-licensing-for-frugal-science.md

 ## What about (question not listed here)?

-Please raise this question by adding a comment below, or reaching out to me on Mastodon (details below)!
+Please ask me this question in the comments box below, or by reaching out to me on Mastodon (details below)!
 If I can write a general answer, I will add it to this post.
 But remember that I'm not a lawyer.

 Note that posting a comment below requires you to register or log in on a Github account, because this blog's comments are stored there.
 If you don't already have a Github account, I recommend getting one because it's the largest platform for sharing and working together on open-source projects (especially software and electronics, but also some other hardware).